-The CRSI operates under the Faculty of Social Studies and Humanities at the University of Mauritius.
+The CRSI operates under the Office of the Pro-Vice Chancellor (Academic) at the University of Mauritius.
 It is loosely structured, being composed of scholars and students.
 Administrative actions are dealt with at the level of the Faculty of Social Studies and Humanities while its finances are managed by the Finance Department of the University.
 Each researcher or group of researchers works on their theme during the year and submits regular reports throughout the year.
 One general meeting is held once a year to set the research agenda for the coming year, according to budget available.
 Following this, meetings of each sub-project are held as and when required.
-Collaborators include members of the Department of History and other departments of the Faculty as well as independent researchers and members of cultural institutions in Mauritius and abroad.
+Members include members of the various Faculties and Department of the University as well as researchers from national and international institutions.

 CRSI has several overseas collaborators who contribute actively to the projects of the CRSI.
 An International Advisory Board also exists.
 The members regularly provide expert opinions on various issues, research projects and activities of CRSI.

 Since 2020, it is the Council of the University that appoints a Head for the CRSI for a three-year term.

 A Management Committee also exists to manage on-going activities.
 These are made up of representatives from various institutions and individudal researchers

 Current Members (alphabetical order) with current research topics

 - Manorama Akung, UoM, Clothing and Textile from 18th century, Memory and State policy, Mapping Slave and Indentured Population, Use of Police Records

 - Richard B. Allen, Framingham State University, Slave Trade, Coloured Population